mchusma/pdbuzzboard/README.md

 - Add the central controller (Arduino) to the top-center of the board.
 - Put the correct vibrating motor to each number.
 For example, the 2 motors coming from the M1 slot on the Arduino Motor Board go to the 1 finger slot.
 - Add cable tie to secure the motor in place.

+### Glove Assembly
+- 3D Print Finger Housings: I used the attached 3D print files attached to this github, or here: https://www.crealitycloud.com/model-detail/6429fdb4c37c438c95ae78d5, and printed them on the cloud using Craftcloud.
+I am working on an easier way to print the finger housings.
+- Put the motor into the housing.
+MORE DETAILS TO COME

 ### Final Power Assembly
 - Put the motor shield and arduino power cables into a Y-splitter, so they have 1 usb powering both.
 - Put that usb power into a switch.